Understanding Environmental Racism (Re-Post)

 But why would someone do that to the other humans?

-Environmental racism is as a result of environmental injustices.
+Environmental racism is a result of environmental injustices.
 What do we do to ensure we observe and practice environmental justice.

-I came across some principles that may help us understand how to be fair to the environment and the
+I came across some principles that may help us understand how to be fair to the environment and the minor groups.

 Principles of Environmental Justice adopted by Delegates to the First National People of Color Environmental Leadership Summit held on October 24-27, 1991, in Washington DC.

 Environmental justice :

 - Affirms the sacredness of Mother Earth, ecological unity and the interdependence of all species, and the right to be free from ecological destruction.

 - Demands that public policy is based on mutual respect and justice for all peoples, free from any form of discrimination or bias.